-As mentioned above, HBO NOW is free of fluff.
+As mentioned above, Max is free of fluff.
 With that, there are fewer titles available on this streaming service in comparison to the others.

-HBO has less than 1,000 titles, while Netflix (with almost the same monthly price) has about 6,000.
+Max has more than 2,000 titles, while Netflix (with almost the same monthly price) has over 6,000.

 Recap: Which is the best on-demand streaming service?

-- Netflix: All streaming services have great original content, but arguably, Netflix is king.
-You’ll also get about 6,000 on-demand titles to play in the background while you're working or to watch on a Saturday night with the family.
+- Netflix: All streaming services have great Original content, but arguably, Netflix is King.
+You’ll also get over 6,000 on-demand titles to play in the background while you're working or to watch on a Saturday night with the family.

-- Hulu: Hulu gives you your newly aired content within hours straight to your smartphone, tablet, or smart TV to watch whenever it’s convenient for you.
+- Hulu: Hulu gives you your newly-aired TV programming within hours straight to your smartphone, tablet, or smart TV to watch whenever it’s convenient for you.
 You might even find yourself not needing cable TV and a DVR when you have Hulu.

 Library Size of Major Streaming Services in Hours